Table of Contents

 We all want to live as long as possible, but the longer you live, the more retirement savings you will need.
 An important consideration in developing your retirement income strategy is your life expectancy, and for married couples, their joint life expectancy.

 Living longer could translate to higher medical expenses, long-term care expenses and a greater need for support from care givers.
-A recent study shows that for a 65 year-old couple of average health, there is a 50 percent chance one of them will live to age 93 and a 1 in 4 chance that one of them will live to age 97.1 These numbers are a clear indicator that taking life expectancy into consideration in your retirement income planning is very important.
+According to Harvard Health Publishing, a life expectancy for both women and men is 79.1 and 73.2 years, respectfully.
+These numbers are a clear indicator that taking life expectancy into consideration in your retirement income planning is very important.

 Minimizing the impact longevity has on your retirement future includes basing your plans on living beyond your life expectancy, optimizing your Social Security benefits, and considering annuities as a viable lifetime income option.

 Aging and health-related problems along with the rising cost of care will impact your retirement savings.
 In fact, medical costs have been increasing since 1998 according to the Employee Benefit Research Institute.
 Approximately 70 percent of people age 65 and over will also need some level of long-term care and the average annual cost of long-term care in the United States is $54,000.